crazyants/custom-auth-site/README.md

 ## Windows Server Setup

 The recommended way to host the custom auth site is within IIS.
 You can install the custom auth site in a separate IIS application within the same website as Relativity.
-For the typical customer, each web server should have a copy of the cusotm auth site installed.
+For the typical customer, each web server should have a copy of the custom auth site installed.

 ### .NET Core